ABUJA– The Central Bank of Nigeria (CBN), has again injected the sum of $210 million into the inter-bank Foreign Exchange Market.

-Figures obtained from the CBN on Tuesday, June 18, 2019, indicated that authorized dealers in the wholesale segment of the market were offered the sum of $100 million, while the Small and Medium Enterprises (SMEs) segment received the sum of $55 million.
+Figures obtained from the CBN on Wednesday, October 3, 2018, indicate that authorized dealers in the wholesale segment of the market were offered the sum of $100million, while the Small and Medium Enterprises (SMEs) segment received the sum of $55 million.

-It will be recalled that at the last intervention on Friday, June 14, 2019, the Bank injected the sum of $256.4million and CNY37.4million into the Retail Secondary Market Intervention Sales (SMIS) segment.
+It will be recalled that on Friday, September 28, 2018, the Bank injected the sum of $210million into the inter-bank foreign exchange market.

-Meanwhile, the Naira on Tuesday, June 18, 2019, exchanged at an average of N362/$1 in the BDC segment of the market.
+Meanwhile, the Naira on Wednesday, October 3, 2018 exchanged at an average of N361/$1 in the BDC segment of the market.